-Mandvi located on the Kutch coast is a potpourri of maritime history, scenic beaches, migratory birds, colourful markets, an old town with beautifully ornamented homes and authentic Kutchi cuisine.
-Located on the banks of the Rukmavati river Mandvi is not as famed as its sibling city of Bhuj but in the bygone era, it was a thriving port and at the helm of trade and commerce.
-If you happen to be in Bhuj set aside a day to explore this coastal town and enjoy its unhurried pace of life, pristine sandy beaches and get seeped in its rich history as you dig into a Dabeli or the Kutchi burger.
+Mandvi located on the Kutch coast is a potpourri of maritime history, scenic beaches, migratory birds, colourful markets.
+An old town with beautifully ornamented homes and authentic Kutchi cuisine.
+Located on the banks of the Rukmavati river Mandvi is not as famed as its sibling city of Bhuj.
+But in the bygone era, it was a thriving port and at the helm of trade and commerce.
+If you happen to be in Bhuj set aside a day to explore this coastal town.
+Enjoy its unhurried pace of life, pristine sandy beaches.
+Get seeped in its rich history as you dig into a Dabeli or the Kutchi burger.

 Dive into heritage at the Vijay Villas Palace

-Hum Dil De Chuke Sanam and Lagaan are some of the Bollywood movies which have been filmed in this palace which was built in the 1920s as a summer retreat of Rao Vijayrajji.
-Stroll through the numerous rooms of the palace and marvel at the regal furniture, décor and impressive collection of collectables that were gifted or brought by the royals from around the world.
-The walls lined with photographs will provide a sneak peek to the lifestyle of these aristocrats, their hunting expeditions and connections with the erstwhile heads of states and other dignitaries.
+Hum Dil De Chuke Sanam and Lagaan are some of the Bollywood movies which have been filmed in this palace.
+It was built in the 1920s as a summer retreat of Rao Vijayrajji.
+Stroll through the numerous rooms of the palace and marvel at the regal furniture, décor and impressive collection of collectables.
+They were gifted or brought by the royals from around the world.
+The walls lined with photographs will provide a sneak peek to the lifestyle of these aristocrats.
+Their hunting expeditions and connections with the erstwhile heads of states and other dignitaries.
 Do take the spiral staircase and head to the terrace from where you can get a panoramic view of the neighbourhood.
-The Vijay Vilas Palace has its own private beach which can be visited if you chose to shell out a couple of extra rupees.
+The Vijay Vilas Palace has its own private beach.
+It can be visited if you chose to shell out a couple of extra rupees.

 Visit the Shipbuilding Yard